Campus Locations at Kent State

-Located on 200 acres in Jackson Township, just five minutes from the Akron-Canton Airport, Kent State University at Stark is the largest Regional Campus of Kent State University serving more than 11,000 students each year, with 6,400 enrolled in academic coursework and 4,700 enrolled in professional development courses.
-Kent State Stark offers 17 complete bachelor's degrees in biology; business management; communication studies; computer design, animation and game design; criminology and justice studies; English; family life education; history; integrative studies; marketing; mathematics; middle childhood education; music technology; nursing; psychology; sociology; and technical and applied studies.
-The campus also offers two master's degrees and three associate degrees.
-The University Center, which houses The Corporate University and the Small Business Development Center, is accredited under the stringent guidelines of the International Association of Conference Centers.
+Kent State University at Stark is the largest regional campus of Kent State University, serving more than 11,000 students each year, comprised of 6,600 enrolled in academic coursework and 4,500 enrolled in professional development courses, and offering bachelor’s, master’s and associate degrees, as well as the opportunity to begin coursework in 282 bachelor’s degree programs at Kent State University.
+The only public university in Stark County, Kent State Stark is nestled on a beautiful, 200-acre campus in Jackson Township.
+The Conference Center, which houses The Corporate University and the Small Business Development Center, is accredited under the stringent guidelines of the International Association of Conference Centers.
 Combining a top-quality major university with a community-oriented college, Kent State Stark serves our region as a key intellectual resource, providing access to academic, economic and cultural advancement through excellence in teaching and learning.

 KENT STATE TRUMBULL

 Kent State University at Trumbull, located just north of the Route 5 bypass on State Route 45 in Warren, OH, offers programs at the freshman and sophomore level in 170 majors, along with 18 certificates and 15 associate degree programs, with junior/senior level coursework for baccalaureate degree completion in nursing, justice studies, technology, business management and English, as well as general studies and psychology degrees.
 The campus' Technology Building supports a variety of technology degree programs, including computer technology education, and the Workforce Development and Continuing Studies Center's program offerings include certification for professionals.

 KENT STATE TUSCARAWAS